khulnasoft/integrations-core/postgres/README.md

      #log_destination = 'eventlog'
    ```

-2. To gather detailed duration metrics and make them searchable in the Datadog interface, they should be configured inline with the statement themselves.
+2. To gather detailed duration metrics and make them searchable in the Khulnasoft interface, they should be configured inline with the statement themselves.
 See below for the recommended configuration differences from above. **Note**: Both `log_statement` and `log_duration` options are commented out.
 See [Logging statement/duration on the same line][8] for discussion on this topic.

     This config logs all statements.
 To reduce the output based on duration, set the `log_min_duration_statement` value to the desired minimum duration (in milliseconds):